 - Will my provider be in network?
 We are working along the Newton Medical Center to put together a primary contract with them, meaning more affordability for everyone involved.
 However, that doesn’t mean you can’t continue seeing your PCP if they aren’t part of Newton Med.
 You can search the ProviDrs Care Network by going to their website and utilizing their search tool (www.providrscare.net).
 You can also search your provider using the First Health Network (www.firsthealth.com), which is the nationwide network the plan will be contracted with.

-- The Chamber plan is starting January 1.
-What if my current plan renewal is at another time of year compared to when the plan will begin?
+- What if my current plan renewal is at a different time of year compared to when the plan will begin?
 You can still come onto the chamber plan at your renewal.
 You and your employees will need to submit health questionnaires no sooner than 3 months from your renewal, and no later than 2 months.
-Please keep in mind, coming onto the chamber plan mid year like that will result in renewing with the totality of the group again at the chamber plan renewal of January 1.
+Please keep in mind, coming onto the chamber plan mid year like that will result in renewing with the totality of the group again at the chamber plan renewal.
 Your renewal will align with the chamber plan at this point.